-Favourable consideration from the Companion Animal Health Foundation for research projects that support companion animal health and welfare.
+Favourable consideration from Healthy Pets New Zealand for research projects that support companion animal health and welfare.

 CAV members are automatically granted World Small Animal Veterinary Association (WSAVA) membership.
 The benefits of WSAVA membership include free online access to their previous congress presentations, complimentary subscription to the WSAVA e-bulletin and Clinician's brief, and discounts for the Journal of Small Animal Practice and VetFolio resource.